rickballard/CoCiviumBackUp/legacy/Civium/archive/codex01-reputation-and-transparency.md

 ### 1.1 Purpose

-Reputation (RepMod) tracks the civic standing of minds based on their contributions, coherence, and alignment with Civium principles.
+Reputation (RepMod) tracks the civic standing of minds based on their contributions, coherence, and alignment with CoCivium principles.
 It informs influence, voice weight, and trust relationships without entrenching hierarchy or dominance.

 ### 1.2 Principles